In the beginning, there was the empty set

 With that, we have some foundations to build on.

-Peano arithmetics or how natural numbers came to be
+Peano arithmetic or how natural numbers came to be

 • something that will return a value n+1n+1 when we pass it nn - a successor function or succsucc.

-So, in Peano arithmetic, to build up a nn number we need to apply succsucc nn times:
+So, in Peano arithmetic, to build up the number nn we need to apply succsucc nn times:

 1=succ(0)1 = succ(0) 2=succ(1)=succ(succ(0))2 = succ(1) = succ(succ(0)) 3=succ(2)=succ(succ(1))=succ(succ(succ(0)))3 = succ(2) = succ(succ(1)) = succ(succ(succ(0)))